What is Pupil Premium?

 In addition to the ongoing policy of maintaining small class sizes, the funding has been deployed in a number of ways, with a specific focus on Maths, Literacy and Extended Learning.
 The school has used the funding provided under Pupil Premium to support the education of its disadvantaged pupils and provide help for those whose levels of attainment are below expectation and also in the following ways:

-- Using robust reporting and monitoring systems to identify need and to determine the necessary interventions.
+- Effective use of reporting and monitoring systems to identify need and to determine the necessary interventions.

-- Extra tuition after school, on Saturdays and during School Holidays – subject specific and exam syllabus – including small groups and one to one sessions.
+- Extra tuition after school, on Saturdays and during School Holidays – subject specific and exam syllabus – including small groups and one to one session.

 - English classes after school, on Saturdays and during School Holidays for those with little or no English.